MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 4. Heroku deployment: The deployment process is possible because we have a `heroku.yml` file placed in our root directory, which directs to the Dockerfile located in our backend folder.
 The Dockerfile defines the image to be built for the model in production.
 Once the container is built, it runs on the Heroku cloud.

 By following these steps, a new model can be easily deployed to the cloud, ensuring that the latest version is available for use as well as all the required dependencies.
 This makes sure to not run into version or dependency issues when deploying a new model.

-## Conclusion

-The architecture and model deployment process described in this documentation provide a clear and readable overview of how our ML application is structured and how new models can be deployed to the cloud using MLFlow, Gradio, FastAPI and Heroku.

 ## Outlook & Discussion

 * **Explainable Predictions**